divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/code-first-migrations-in-team-environments.md

 ms.assetid: 4c2d9a95-de6f-4e97-9738-c1f8043eff69
 caps.latest.revision: 3
 ---
-# Entity Framework Code First Migrations in Team Environments
+# Code First Migrations in Team Environments
 This article assumes you know how to use Code First Migrations in basic scenarios.
 If you don’t, then you’ll need to read [Code First Migrations](../ef6/entity-framework-code-first-migrations.md) before continuing.